stevenmsalu/pi-start/README.md

-# Pi-Init
+# Pi-Start

 **Generate Python Project Scaffolds in Your Browser**

-Pi-Init is an Interactive Web-based tool that lets you generate Python project scaffolds.
+Pi-Start is an Interactive Web-based tool that lets you generate Python project scaffolds.

 ---